FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/README.md

 ### Requirements:

+This section assumes the use of the pyenv.
 The requirements for running the server locally can be installed by
 ```
 $ make install_requirements
 ```
-.
-This assumes the use of the pyenv.

 To install test requirements, which includes tools for development, run
 ```